ccoulton/kata-babysitter/README.md

 - starts no earlier than 5:00PM *done*
 - leaves no later than 4:00AM *done*
 - only babysits for one family per night
-- gets paid for full hours (no fractional hours)
+- gets paid for full hours (no fractional hours) *done?* (disallows fractional hours currently)
-- should be prevented from mistakes when entering times (e.g. end time before start time, or outside of allowable work hours)
+- should be prevented from mistakes when entering times (e.g. end time before start time, or outside of allowable work hours) *done*

 The job:
 - Pays different rates for each family (based on bedtimes, kids and pets, etc...)